kyzhouhzau/BERT-NER/README.md

 ```
 ### Result description:
 As Google's paper says a 0.2% error is reasonable(reported 92.4%).

-Maybe some improvements need to be added to the above model.
+Maybe some tricks need to be added to the above model.

 ### reference: